Almond Butter Icon Cookies

 A good number of Episcopal churches in California use traditional Orthodox bread seals to make large, special, icon image cookies for Saint Nicholas Day.

-These cookies are made with a Russian artos bread seal.
-It is a truly beautiful metal seal, brass with silver gildiig.
-The seal has a 2 3/8-inch diameter and is available from Istok Enterprises, Inc. The detail is very fine and somewhat lost on the cookies.
+These cookies are made with a Ukrainian prosphora bread seal.
+It is beautifully carved with deep detail.
+The seal has a 2 3/8-inch diameter and is available from Etsy.
+The detail is fine and a little lost on the cookies.
 I hope to try the seal with speculaas and springerle dough and see if the results are more detailed.
-It does make a nice sized cookie, not as large as the larger seals.
+It does make a nice sized cookie, about 3-inches, not as large as with larger seals.

 ½ cup sugar